electric-sql/vaxine/docs/reference/anomalies.md

 ## Causality violation

 **Problem**:<br />Operations become visible before their dependencies are also made visible, influencing the user’s action.
-I.e.: the user acts on information that has already been superceeded.
+I.e.: the user acts on information that has already been superseded.

 **Example**:<br />Elements in a creativity application are organised by color; user changes the color of an element and arranges accordingly.
 Operations are delivered out of order.
 Another user sees that the element was positioned in the wrong group (according to the color) and moves the element to a different group.